Hanne Darboven exhibition at Talbot Rice Gallery

-One of the most intriguing artists of the last century, Hanne Darboven (1941-2009) has rarely been exhibited in the UK, and this is the first exhibition of her work in Scotland.
+One of the most intriguing artists of the last century, Hanne Darboven (1941-2009) has rarely been exhibited in the UK, and this was the first exhibition of her work in Scotland.

-Supported by Hanne Darboven Stiftung, Hamburg/ VG-Bildkunst, Sprueth Magers Berlin London, The Henry Moore Foundation and the Goethe-Institut, Glasgow
+The exhibition was part of Edinburgh Art Festival and was supported by Hanne Darboven Stiftung, Hamburg/ VG-Bildkunst, Sprueth Magers Berlin London, The Henry Moore Foundation and the Goethe-Institut, Glasgow.

 Friday 31 July 2015, 12.00am - Saturday 3 October 2015, 12.00am